-- Move or secure all loose items (grills, patio furniture, etc.) which can blow into—and cause unnecessary damage to—your home or gas meter
+- Move or secure all loose items (grills, patio furniture, etc.) which can blow into—and cause needless damage to—your home or natural gas meter

 After a Hurricane or Severe Weather

-- Do not operate any natural gas appliances or controls that you suspect have been flooded or damaged
+- Do not operate gas appliances or controls you suspect have been flooded or damaged

-- We will also relight your pilot lights and inspect your appliances to ensure they are in proper working condition.
-All FPU personnel carry ID to be presented upon request
+- In the rare event you lost natural gas service, be sure to contact FPU to have our trained technicians safely turn your gas back on.
+You can also call FPU to relight your pilot lights and inspect your appliances to ensure they are in proper working condition.
+(All FPU personnel carry ID to be presented upon request)

 Storm Safety For Specific Appliances

 Many natural gas appliances continue to operate when the power goes out.
 However, certain manufacturers and models feature ‘safety valves’ that will automatically discontinue the flow of natural gas in the event of a power outage.
 Consult your user’s manual for specific operating instructions and guidelines, important safety features and more.
-Or, contact your local FPU office and we will do our best to further advise.
+Or contact your local FPU office and we will do our best to assist you.

 Please Note: Following a storm, our crews first respond to emergency calls, but will be happy to assist you with your appliances once public safety is secured.